Pyenb/Lenovo_NAS_reflash_guide/README.md

 </div>

-6. When finished, the device should shut down, simply power it back on.
+6. When finished, the device should shut down.
+7. Remove the USB.
+8. Turn the NAS back on.
-7. The device should now boot back up and be ready to be reconfigured.
+9. The device should now boot back up and be ready to be reconfigured.

 ## Additional Information